wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 == Changelog ==

 = 2.0.2 =
-* Bugfix: Some pages broken if no boxes to show
+* Bugfix: Some pages functionality was broken if no boxes to show

 = 2.0.1 =
-* Bugfix: Scrollbox default content used also for other page types
+* Bugfix: Scrollbox default content was used also for other page types

 = 2.0.0 =
 * Support for multiple boxes each having own design and content